patrykpilek/apis-php/README.md

   - add a foreign key relationship to link task records to user records
   - retrieve the ID of the authenticated user when authenticating
   - restrict the tasks index endpoint to only show the authenticated user's tasks
+  - cache the database connection to avoid multiple connections in the same request
 - [ ] An introduction to authentication using access tokens
 - [ ] Authentication using JSON Web Tokens (JWTs)
 - [ ] Expiring and refreshing access tokens